Residential Learning Communities

 - Opportunities for personal growth and development.

-- A community to connect with shares similar transition experiences to UNC and Greeley.
+- A community with shared similar transition experiences to UNC and Greeley.

 - Develop lasting relationships and a network of support for your transition.